boriskamtou/flutter_Todoey/README.md

 # flutter_todoey

-A Flutter who allows you to have a trace of your tasks.
+A Flutter app who allows you to have a trace of your tasks.

 ## ScreenShot
 ![](gifts/gif.gif)